LinkedIn Strategy

 • "Our churn spiked to 8% in Q3.
 Here is how we brought it back to 3%."

 Vulnerability builds trust.
 When you share the hard parts, people believe you when you share the wins.
+This type of content also attracts investors, who evaluate founders by how they handle adversity and whether they learn from mistakes.

-4. Post Product Insights Without Being Salesy
+Post Product Insights Without Being Salesy

 Nobody follows a founder who posts product announcements every day.
 But smart product content performs well when it educates.